lisa-lumos/designing-data-intensive-applications/10-batch-processing.md

 - Batch processing systems (offline systems).
 Takes a large amount of input data, runs a job to process it, and produces some output data.
 Often scheduled to run periodically.
 The primary performance measure of a batch job is usually throughput.
 - Stream processing systems (near-real-time systems).
 A stream processor consumes inputs and produces outputs.

+The Unix philosophy: Automation, rapid prototyping, incremental iteration, being friendly to experimentation, and breaking down large projects into manageable chunks - sounds remarkably like the Agile and DevOps movements of today.

+A Unix shell like bash lets us easily compose these small programs into surprisingly powerful data processing jobs.

+If you expect the output of one program to become the input to another program, that means those programs must use the same data format—in other words, a compatible interface.
+In Unix, that interface is a file.